AdKats/AdKats/README.md

 </p>
 <h3>Ban Enforcer</h3>
 <p>
-    AdKats can now enforce bans accross all of your servers within seconds of the ban being issued.
+    AdKats can enforce bans across all of your servers.
     The Ban Enforcer will import and consolidate all bans from every Procon instance you run.
     Bans can be made by name, GUID, IP, any combination, or all at once.
     The default ban is by EA GUID only, this default can be edited but is not recommended.
     Banned players are told how long their ban will last, and when a banned player attempts to re-join they are told the remaining time on their ban.
-    Using ban enforcer also gives access to the @unban in-game command.
+    Using ban enforcer also gives access to the unban in-game command.
 </p>
 <p>
     The Enforcer works properly with all existing auto-admins, and any bans added manually through Procon will be automatically imported by the system.